rbricke2/alkyl_paper_scripts/README.md

 # Overview

-A collection of scripts used for the paper.
+A collection of scripts used for paper.

 # Directories